 We know how difficult a diagnosis of osteosarcoma can be, both for your child and for your whole family.
 That’s why our physicians are focused on family-centered care: From your first visit, you’ll work with a team of professionals who are committed to supporting all of your family’s physical and psychosocial needs.
 We’ll work with you to create a care plan that’s best for your child.

 Our pediatric oncologists and orthopedic surgeons have a wealth of experience treating osteosarcoma.
-Dana-Farber/Children’s Hospital Cancer Center was one of the first centers in the United States to use adjuvant chemotherapy and perform limb salvage surgery for patients with osteosarcoma.
+Dana-Farber/Boston Children's was one of the first centers in the United States to use adjuvant chemotherapy and perform limb salvage surgery for patients with osteosarcoma.

 What are the treatments for osteosarcoma?